mantidproject/mantid/docs/source/algorithms/HB2AReduce-v1.rst

 This algorithm reduces HFIR POWDER (HB-2A) data.

-You can either specify the filenames of data you want to reduce or provide the IPTS, exp and scan number. *e.g.* the following are equivalent:
+You can either specify the filenames of data you want to reduce or provide the IPTS, exp and scan number.
+If only one experiment exists in an IPTS then exp can be omitted. *e.g.* the following are equivalent:

 .. code-block:: python